dmytroMai20/Orderbook-Engine/readme.md

 A C++20 limit order book engine with clean separation between core logic, application code, and tests.
 Built using **CMake**, **fmt**, and **GoogleTest**.

+> [!IMPORTANT]
+> Current implementation of benchmarks is only ported to macOS.

 ---
 ## Changes
  - Ported on CMake and changed dependecies to work on Apple/Linux machines